Orchestral Manoeuvres in the Dark (album): Track listing

 All songs were written by Andy McCluskey and Paul Humphreys, except where noted.

 Original release

 Released on LP and compact cassette, the album was well-balanced for playback time, 18:23 on side A and 18:44 on side B.

-A 1980 French cassette release, offered as part of Collection Chrome high performance line, is notable for using more expensive chromium dioxide tape instead of standard ferric oxide tape.
-This release quotes slightly different running times, 17:36 and 18:23 respectively.
+A 1980 French cassette release, offered as part of Collection Chrome high performance line, is notable for using more expensive chromium dioxide tape instead of the standard ferric oxide tape.
+This release quotes slightly different running times, 17:36 and 18:23, respectively.

 US release (O.M.D.)

 A 1981 US compilation, also using the band's name as the title of the release, collects material from the first two OMD albums, and uses a differently coloured, non-die cut version of the sleeve-art from the debut LP.